-A durable power of attorney (POA) enables your elderly parent (called the “principal" in the power of attorney document) to appoint an "agent," such as a trusted relative or friend, to handle specific health, legal and financial responsibilities.
+A power of attorney (POA) document legally enables a person (called the “principal”) to appoint a trusted relative or friend (called the “agent”), to handle specific health or legal and financial responsibilities on their behalf.

 There are two types of power of attorney that afford different legal abilities.
 POA for healthcare gives an agent the authority to make medical decisions on behalf of the principal.
 POA for finances gives an agent the authority to make legal and financial decisions on behalf of the principal.